-- The Home Buyer’s Plan (HBP) in a nutshell: you can withdraw up to $25,000 from your RRSP to buy your first house, and the government won’t withhold any taxes on it.
-You’ll have 15 years to pay back the money into your RRSP in equal annual installments, but you won’t get a tax refund for those portions of your annual contribution (obviously).
-Get more details here if you’re really interested in the HBP.
+- The Home Buyer’s Plan (HBP) in a nutshell: you can withdraw up to $35,000 from your RRSP to buy your first house, and the government won’t withhold any taxes on it.
+You’ll have 15 years to pay back the money into your RRSP in equal annual installments, but you won’t get a tax refund for those portions of your annual contribution.
+Get more details here if you’re interested in the HBP.

 - The Lifelong Learning Plan (LLP) in a nutshell: you can withdraw money from your RRSP to fund a full-time, registered educational program for you or your spouse (no kids allowed).
-You have to repay 1/10th of the amount you withdrew every year until you’ve paid your RRSP back, and again – those repayments won’t score you a tax deduction.
-Grab all the deets here if you want to learn more about the LLP.
+You have to repay 1/10th of the amount you withdrew every year until you’ve paid your RRSP back, and again, those repayments won’t score you a tax deduction.
+Grab all the details here if you want to learn more about the LLP.

 - Pretty much every other time you withdraw from your RRSP, you’ll need to pay taxes on the money.
 That includes taking the money out in an emergency, and withdrawing it to fund your retirement.

-- Since taking money out of your RRSP is pretty much counted as “income,” it’ll also impact your government benefits programs, like EI.
-Make sure to take that into consideration before you touch your RRSP to buy a new car or something.
+- Since taking money out of your RRSP is pretty much counted as “income,” it’ll also impact your government benefits programs, like Employment Insurance.
+Make sure to take that into consideration before you touch your RRSP to buy a new car or take a vacation.

 First, let’s get one thing out of the way: yes, the RRSP is way more complicated and regulated and tax-weird than the TFSA.
 Glad we’re on the same page there.

-So how can you use it?
+So how can you use your RRSP?
 Well, you can actually use it in a lot of the same ways as the TFSA when it gets down to the nitty-gritty details.
-You can use it to hold investments, and those investments are free to grow, tax-free, for the long term.
+You can use it to hold investments, and those investments will grow tax-free for the long term.
 That makes it a great option for retirement savings, since you’ll score decades of tax-free growth.
 The real difference is that with an RRSP, you’ll be on the hook for taxes when you withdraw your money.

 You can also use an RRSP to save up specifically for a house downpayment if you’re a first-time home buyer (thanks, HBP) or to save up to go back to school (thanks, LLP).

-Whatever goal you’re saving for, the tax returns you get from your contributions will be a welcome boost to your savings goal – and they really should go back into your account.
+Whatever goal you’re saving for, the tax returns you get from your contributions will be a welcome boost to your savings goal—and in an ideal world, they really should go back into your account.
 In the long term, if you’re not doing that, you’ll end up with much less money in your RRSP, and you’ll still have to pay taxes on withdrawal.
 The whole point of that refund is to top up the contributions in your RRSP to make sure you’re contributing with “pre-tax” dollars, after all.

 Is “RRSP Season” a real thing?

-Here’s the deal: you generally have 60 days after the end of the calendar year to contribute more to your RRSP, and claim it on your previous year’s tax returns.
-Why?
-No freaking idea, but it’s a true fact.
+Here’s the deal: you have 60 days after the end of the calendar year to contribute more to your RRSP, and claim it on your previous year’s tax returns.

 That means that February is high season for marketing to people that omg, the RRSP deadline is approaching!
 There will be ads that try to convince you to throw a bunch of money towards your RRSP to increase your tax refund, and there will even be ads that try to get you to take out a loan to put money into your RRSP, so you can claim additional RRSP contributions on your tax return.